 So why does your tone of voice matter when it comes to your business?
 Your tone of voice represents your brand and what you stand for.
 It helps you communicate your brand identity and values to your audience.
 In other words, your website visitors get a sense of who you are as a business from how you write what you write.

 This explains why it’s also important for your tone of voice to be consistent and recognisable.
 Thinking more strategically about your tone of voice should be a fundamental part of your branding and marketing strategy.
+It should be baked in to your content workflow.
 Without a consistent tone of voice, you’ll end up sending mixed messages to your audience.
 And whether they consciously realise this or not, once your audience picks up on this, they might become confused about who you are as a brand, and, crucially, about why they should buy from you and not from your competitors!

 A consistent tone of voice helps your brand build trust, credibility, and authority with your audience.
 It makes you more approachable in the eyes of your consumers, it builds loyalty, and ultimately it gives people the confidence to buy from you.